-Your Organisations’s Deputy Designated Safeguarding Officer is

 Statement

-Your Organisation is fully committed to safeguarding the welfare of all children and young people by taking all reasonable steps to protect them from neglect, physical, sexual or emotional harm.
-Safeguarding children and young people is at the centre of Your Organisation’s activities and beliefs and is the responsibility of everyone.
-Your Organisation aims to keep safe all children and young people who use NAYT’s services as well as the paid staff and volunteers who work for Your Organisation.
+Small But Mighty is fully committed to safeguarding the welfare of all children and young people by taking all reasonable steps to protect them from neglect, physical, sexual or emotional harm.
+Safeguarding children and young people is at the centre of Small But Mighty’s activities and beliefs and is the responsibility of everyone.
+Small But Mighty aims to keep safe all children and young people who use Small But Mighty’s services as well as the paid staff and volunteers who work for Small But Mighty.

-Your Organisation aims to provide safe, positive and empowering environments for all young people who engage in projects, programmes and events organised directly by it, or in partnership with other organisations.
-Your Organisation’s work with young people aims to be fun, informative and inspirational.
+Small But Mighty aims to provide safe, positive and empowering environments for all young people who engage in projects, programmes and events organised directly by it, or in partnership with other organisations.
+Small But Mighty’s work with young people aims to be fun, informative and inspirational.
 This can only be achieved in an atmosphere of trust and respect.
-Your Organisation recognises that there are a variety of approaches required to ensure an effective prevention of harm strategy.
+Small But Mighty recognises that there are a variety of approaches required to ensure an effective prevention of harm strategy.
 These include: creating the right environment, developing practice standards, empowering young people, paid staff and volunteers, sharing information and developing a monitoring role.

-Your Organisation paid staff and volunteers must, at all times, show respect for and understanding of the rights, safety and welfare of our users and conduct themselves in a way that reflects this.
+Small But Mighty’s paid staff and volunteers must, at all times, show respect for and understanding of the rights, safety and welfare of our users and conduct themselves in a way that reflects this.

-Your Organisation takes any concerns or suspicions seriously.
+Small But Mighty takes any concerns or suspicions seriously.
 Full support will be given to any individuals who raise concerns.

-Compliance with Your Organisation’s policies and procedures should achieve the above.
+Compliance with Small But Mighty’s policies and procedures should achieve the above.
 This policy is linked to the following policies and procedures:

 Health and Safety Policy, Risk Assessment and associated policies